whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/how-to/write-yaml.md

-﻿

 # What is YAML

 Originally YAML meant Yet Another Markup Language.
 However, it was later repurposed for YAML Ain’t Markup Language to emphasize its data-oriented features.
 YAML is a data serialization language like XML and JSON.
 It is used to transfer data between applications and services which have different data structures.
 Common use cases include writing configuration files, log files and data sharing.

-## Why is it popular
+## Why is it Popular

 YAML matches the native data structures of agile methodology.
 It has clear formatting which makes it human-readable.
 Example of data representation in YAML, XML and JSON

 YAML